VAID: Indexing View Designs in Visual Analytics System: VAID

-Inspired by the above requirements, we improved the original data specifications.
-Specifically, we extended Vega-Lite~\cite{satyanarayan2016vega}, a declarative programming grammar for visualizations, to indicate the visual encoding and composition (\textbf{R1}, \textbf{R2}).
+In this section, we introduce the process of index design based on the above requirements.
+We intend to represent the index within the JSON structure since the index may include nested elements (\textbf{R1}, \textbf{R2}).
 In addition, we elaborated on task characterization using the multi-level typology of VA tasks~\cite{brehmer2013multi} (\textbf{R3}).
+Formally, we call the structure ``\system{}'' in the paper, which consists of a two-tuple: